 The ratio of a actual discharge through an orifice to the theoretical discharge is known as coefficient of discharge.
 Mathematically coefficient of discharge,

-The value of coefficient of discharge varies with the values of and .
+Thus the value of coefficient of discharge varies with the values of and .
 An average of coefficient of discharge varies from 0.60 to 0.64.

 Coefficient Of Resistance